ruby-processing/JRubyArt/_posts/2019-09-28-getting_started.md

 Install Software as required:-

-It is probably OK to use default OpenJDK (since jdk15) put if you encounter problems install [adopt-openjdk11][adopt] instead.
+It is probably OK to use default OpenJDK (since jdk15) put if you encounter problems install [Eclipse Temurin][adopt] instead.
 You can if you like use latest OpenJ9, or even [graalvm][graal]

 ```bash
 sudo pacman -S ruby # installs ruby-2.6